 If the health department does not properly sign, the officer should return the medical documentation to the applicant for corrective action.

 Signature of a Military Physician designated as a Civil Surgeon for Members and Veterans of the Armed Forces

-Pursuant to the understanding reached between USCIS and the CDC, military physicians who qualify under this blanket civil surgeon designation may perform the entire immigration medical examination as long as the exam is conducted in the United States on the premises of a Military Treatment Facility (MTF) and conducted for a U.S. armed forces member, veteran, or dependent who is eligible to receive medical care at the MTF.
+As agreed upon by USCIS and the CDC, military physicians who qualify under this blanket civil surgeon designation may perform the entire immigration medical examination as long as the examination is conducted in the United States on the premises of a Military Treatment Facility (MTF) and conducted for a U.S. armed forces member, veteran, or dependent who is eligible to receive medical care at the MTF.

 If operating under the blanket civil surgeon designation for military physicians, a physician’s signature may be either an original (handwritten) or stamped signature, as long as it is the signature of a qualifying military physician.
 Nurses and other health care professionals may, but are not required to, co-sign the form.
 The signature of the physician must be accompanied by the official stamp or raised seal of the MTF, whichever is customarily used.

 If the military physician does not properly sign, the officer should return the medical documentation to the applicant for corrective action.

 Signature of the Applicant